 - The Fellow will be given a copy of the biographical information available at jeacrakefoundation.org/jea-crake-bio.

-- The Provost will by May 20, provide the Foundation with the following information from the Head of the Classics Department and the Controller:
+- The Development Office will, by May 20, provide the Foundation with the following information from the Head of the Classics Department and the Controller:

 With respect to the academic year which will be completed on June 30

 - A brief end of year report from the Fellow for the academic year ending June 30.

 - A statement from the Controller verifying that the funds in this account were spent in accordance with the terms and conditions stated, and the status of the account as of May 1.

 - The name of the Fellow for the academic year beginning July 1.